 The total of the above costs will form the basis for your claim.

-The enhancements set out below apply for UK SMEs which will cover the majority of readers of this site as the thresholds for R&D are huge (less than 500 employees and either turnover of less than €100m or a balance sheet total of less than €86m).
+The enhancements set out below apply for UK SMEs which will cover the majority of readers of this site as the SME thresholds for R&D are huge (less than 500 employees and either turnover of less than €100m or a balance sheet total of less than €86m).

-[Update: From 1 April 2015, the enhancement is 230%!!!]
+From 1 April 2015, the enhancement is 230% on qualifying costs.

 Now you can hopefully see the value of investing some time to pull together an R&D tax credit claim!

-You can go back to accounting periods ended in the past two years to make or amend claims so its not too late to revisit and amend previously filed corporation tax returns.
+You can go back to accounting periods ended in the past two years to make or amend claims – so its not too late to revisit and amend previously filed corporation tax returns.

-For example, rather than reclaim the cash tax credit, it may work better for you to carry a resulting loss back to the previous profitable accounting period or carry forward to future periods if you expect to return to profitability quickly.
+For example, rather than reclaim the cash tax credit at 14.5%, it may work out better for you to carry a resulting loss back to the previous profitable accounting period.
+Or carry forward to future periods if you expect to return to profitability quickly.

-You can attempt to make a claim yourself or you could try using HMRC’s new R&D pilot programme although you may find you will achieve a better result by seeking some professional help from R&D tax credits specialists.
+You can attempt to make a claim yourself or you could try using HMRC’s new R&D pilot programme although you may find you achieve a better result by seeking some professional help from R&D tax credits specialists.

-Either way, I hope the above is helpful and we see more R&D claims being filed by UK companies!
+Either way, I hope that the above is helpful and we see more R&D claims being filed by UK companies!